-If your LLC sells a physical product, you will usually want to register for a seller's permit.
+If your LLC sells a physical product, you usually want to register for a seller's permit.

 You can do that through the Missouri Department of Revenue website.

 This certificate will allow you to collect sales tax on taxable sales.
-Keep in mind that this may not only be for physical products but also certain taxable goods or services.
+Remember that this may be for physical products and certain taxable goods or services.

 On the other hand, if you hire employees, you need to register for Unemployment Insurance tax.

 That is done through the Missouri Department of Labor.
 Also, sign up for Employee Withholding tax through the Missouri Department of Revenue.

 If you do not have much experience with taxes and want to do everything well, contact a professional consultant or some service who can provide you with all the help and answers you need.